softorangetech1122/terribly-broken-website/CONTRIBUTING.md

-# Contributing to this project
+# Contributing to Terribly Broken Website
-😊Thanks for looking to Contribute on this project!
+😊Thanks for looking to Contribute on Terribly Broken Website!
 Here are some guidelines that you need to know.

 ## Types of Contributions (for beginners)
 Contributions can be ideas and pull requests.